AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 >[!WARNING]
 >
 >The following command overwrites _all_ code in your Adobe Commerce on cloud infrastructure project with code from your GitHub repository.
 This includes all branches, including the Production branch.
 This action happens instantly and cannot be undone.
-As a best practice, it is very important to clone all of your branches from your Adobe Commerce on cloud infrastructure project and push them to your GitHub repository **before** adding the GitHub integration.
+As a best practice, it is important to clone all of your branches from your Adobe Commerce on cloud infrastructure project and push them to your GitHub repository **before** adding the GitHub integration.

 **To enable the GitHub integration**: